jeroenvandijk/clojure-scripting/README.md

 # Clojure scripting

 Using Clojure for scripting...
-Yes we have Planck and Lumo, but what if we would have JVM Clojure with super fast boottime?
+Yes we have Planck and Lumo, but what if we could have JVM Clojure with super fast boottime?

 By using GraalVM to generate a thin client that talks to a JVM process via Clojure prepl we can have this!